Builders hardware

 Builders' hardware or just builders hardware is a group of metal hardware specifically used for protection, decoration, and convenience in buildings.
 Building products do not make any part of a building, rather they support them and make them work.
 It usually supports fixtures like windows, doors, and cabinets.
 Common examples include door handles, door hinges, deadbolts, latches, numerals, letter plates, switch plates, and door knockers.

 Builders hardware is commonly available in brass, steel, aluminium, stainless steel, and iron.

 Well known suppliers of builders hardware mainly exist in China, India, Mexico and some in the U.S.

 Classifications

 While builders hardware is classified by supplying at least one of the three attributes listed above, it is usually broken down by where it is used, or by usage.

 Bathroom hardware

 Bathroom hardware includes the products that are used in constructing and maintaining the bathroom appearance and decoration.
 Bathroom products includes faucets, showers, holders, tubs, shelves, mirrors etc.

 Door hardware

-All those products that are used either in door decoration, maintenance, or in any other function come under door hardware, such as door handles, fasteners, hinges, hooks, number plates, knockers, etc.
+All those products that are used either in door decoration, maintenance, or in any other function come under door hardware, such as door handles, fasteners, hinges, hooks, number plates, knockers,door eyes etc.